hartmaj2/pacman-winforms/README.md

 The first list stores `DiscreteMovableObject` instances which move only from cell to cell.
 On the other hand the second list stores `TweeningMovableObject` instances which can be located in between grid cells at certain points in time.

+#### Painter
+Provides means to paint objects that live on the game map to the screen.
+It uses buffering to draw the game world.
+When writing game objects to the screen, it doesn't do it directly.
+It first writes them to a private bitmap and only after all game objects are drawn it pushes this buffer to the actual screen and really draws it.

 # Input data
 ## Map
 The map is input as a text file.
 To be concrete it is a character grid where each represents a different game object.
 The file where this map is stored is called `map.txt`